Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-Unlike common expectations that a strong SOC is desirable for equal-spin-triplet superconductivity, this analysis reveals a more complex picture in which a desirable SOC strength nonmonotonically depends on the interfacial barrier.
-This trend is confirmed in Fig.~\ref{fig:MAAR_Triplet}(b) for F/S junctions with quasi-2D van der Waals (vdW) ferromagnets where, together with a large MAAR, such a measurement is a support for the equal-spin-triplet superconductivity~\cite{Cai2021:NC}.
-Conversely, while a weak interfacial barrier that enables a robust proximity-induced superconductivity seems suitable to enhance the spin-triplet superconductivity, the most enhanced spin-triplet contribution is obtained for the interfacial barrier that nonmonotonically depends the SOC strength.
-A large conductance anisotropy is also found in all-vdW F/S tunnel junctions~\cite{Lv2018:PRB,Kang2021:X}.
+Unlike common expectations that a strong SOC is desirable for equal-spin-triplet superconductivity, a desirable SOC strength nonmonotonically depends on the interfacial barrier.
+This trend is confirmed in Fig.~\ref{fig:MAAR_MgO}(d) for quasi-2D van der Waals (vdW) F/S junctions where, together with a large MAAR, such a measurement supports the equal-spin-triplet superconductivity~\cite{Cai2021:NC}.
+Conversely, while a weak interfacial barrier that enables a robust proximity-induced superconductivity seems suitable to enhance the spin-triplet superconductivity, its largest contribution is obtained for the interfacial barrier that nonmonotonically depends on the SOC strength.
+A large $G$ anisotropy is also found in all-vdW F/S tunnel junctions~\cite{Lv2018:PRB,Kang2021:X}.
+MAAR not only supports large spin-valve signals with a single F, but its analysis could be used to identify equal-spin-triplet superconductivity and probe elusive MZM.
+For MAAR, it would be important to realize a tunable SOC in a {\em single} sample.